GameAnalytics/python-style-guide/README.md

 Although PEP8 says to keep lines to 79 columns, this seems to be somewhat outdated today.
 The primary motivation for limiting line length is the ability to have 2 editor windows next to each other without wrapping lines.
-Since most people use 16:9 monitor formats today, a max line length of 99 should be fine.
+Since most people use 16:9 monitors today, a max line length of 99 should be fine.

 Running a linter in you CI chain (Travis etc.) makes reviews a lot quicker, as the reviewer can immediately see if the code is PEP8 compliant.